alterNERDtive/EDDiscovery-wiki/Using-the-History-Page.md

 Three of the views are configurable:

-* Bottom Left View
+* Bottom View
-* Right Middle View
+* Middle Right View
-* Right Bottom View
+* Bottom Right View

 # Using the History Grid
 See the [history grid](Using the History Grid) topic for help in use of this view area.